Chrisrdouglas/PTZ-Electron-Controller/README.md

 * Because I'm unemployed
     * I need something to do until I find a job
     * If you're hiring then here's a [link to my resume](http://jobshirt.us/)
+    * Pls feel free to [donate](https://paypal.me/Doogle9733/?locale.x=en_US)!
+I'm a bit poor at the moment because of the whole unemployed thing

 # What's Next?